IndomieGorengSatu/Mie/README.md

-## What do you call your friend who stands in a hole?
-Phil.
+## What did the ocean say to the shore?
+Nothing, it just waved.